 While using actin to learn about ProteinCartography, we generated a number of interesting hypotheses about the actin family itself.
-For example, we were particularly interested in LC14, the cluster of secondary actins or actin-like proteins that contains almost exclusively proteins from fungi.
-Because this group of proteins had not been previously characterized, we decided to dive deeper into this analysis in a separate pilot study, which will be published soon.
-In that pilot, we explored the functions of these secondary fungal actins using additional ProteinCartography analysis along with phylogenetic analysis and trait mapping.
+For example, we were particularly interested in LC15, the cluster of secondary actins or actin-like proteins that contains almost exclusively proteins from fungi.
+Because this group of proteins had not been previously characterized, we decided to dive deeper into this analysis in a separate pilot study.
+In that pilot, we tried to elucidate the functions of these secondary fungal actins using additional ProteinCartography analysis along with phylogenetic analysis and trait mapping [1].